Everything you need to know about the TMS!

 What result do I need in the TMS?

-Which percentage rank is sufficient for a place at medical school depends on several factors and varies from university to university.
-The respective selection criteria of the universities, the Abi average, completed voluntary services and training, professional experience and several other aspects play a role.
-If you don't want to go to the trouble of researching and calculating your own chances and the result you need for each university yourself, you can easily and conveniently use the free app "ncrechner".
-All you have to do is enter your Abitur score and all other selection criteria into the system, which then displays a complete overview of all German universities and your own rank in relation to last year's marginal ranks.
-By then entering various imaginary TMS results, you can see exactly what percentage value you would have needed for which universities in recent years.
+The percentage rank that is sufficient for a place to study medicine depends on several factors and varies from university to university.
+The respective selection criteria of the universities, the A-level average, completed voluntary services and training, professional experience and several other aspects also play a role.
+If you don't want to go to the trouble of researching and calculating your own chances and the result you need for each university, you can easily and conveniently use the free "ncrechner" app.
+All you have to do is enter your Abitur score and all other selection criteria you have met into the system, which then displays a complete overview of all German universities and your own ranking in relation to last year's borderline rankings.
+By entering various imaginary TMS results, you can see exactly what percentage you would have needed for which universities in recent years.

-The results can be viewed online in the application account from approx. 1.5 months after the test day.
+The results can be viewed online in the application account approximately 1.5 months after the test day.
 They can then be used directly for the next application or, in the case of an ongoing application, submitted later for the coming semester.
-If possible, the result document should be downloaded and saved directly, as it will only be available online for a few months.
+The results document should be downloaded and saved directly if possible, as it will only be available online for a few months.

 Keeping a cool head - a guide:

+For many people, preparing for the TMS is associated with an incredible amount of stress and fear of the future and failure.
+Especially at the beginning of the preparation, you can quickly feel overwhelmed and frustrated, and you often experience highs and lows as the test progresses.
+The closer the test gets, the greater the threat of Exam anxietytime pressure and the ever-increasing excitement.
 First things first: you are not alone!
-Almost all the other candidates are probably going through the same emotional chaos as you, because you all have the same goal in mind.
-Nevertheless, it is important to deal with the difficult feelings and negative thoughts and to discuss them with family and friends, if possible, or even in a professional setting, for example with a therapist.
-If in doubt, it is not a disgrace to decide against or in favour of taking the test later, despite registration and preparation, because no test or study in the world is worth putting your mental health at risk for!
-Maybe it can already help to look into possible alternatives to studying medicine (in Germany) in order to realise that there is not only one right path to medicine.
+Almost all other candidates are probably going through the same emotional chaos as you, because you all have the same goal in mind.
+However, it is still important to deal with the difficult feelings and negative thoughts and to discuss them with family and friends if possible, but possibly even in a professional setting, for example with a therapist.
+If in doubt, there is no shame in deciding against or in favour of taking the test at a later date despite registering and preparing, because no test or study in the world is worth risking your mental health for!
+Perhaps it can help to familiarise yourself a little with possible Alternatives to studying medicine (in Germany) in order to recognise that there is not just one right way into medicine.

 Frequently asked questions

-The TMS (Test for Medical Studies) is an aptitude test for medical studies in Germany.
-It tests the participants' visual abilities, retentiveness, basic mathematical and scientific understanding, spatial reasoning, concentration and diligence.
+The TMS (Test for Medical Study Programmes) is an aptitude test for medical study programmes in Germany.
+It tests the visual abilities, memory, basic mathematical and scientific understanding, spatial reasoning, concentration and diligence of the participants.

-The TMS can be written by all prospective students irrespective of the Abitur.
+The TMS can be taken by all prospective students, regardless of whether they have the Abitur or not.

-The TMS takes place every year in spring and autumn with two consecutive dates each at numerous locations in Germany.
+The TMS takes place every year in spring and autumn, with two consecutive dates at numerous locations in Germany.

-The TMS consists of seven subtests that test different abilities.
-The subtests take place directly one after the other and are only interrupted by a one-hour break after the fourth test.
+The TMS consists of seven subtests that test various skills.
+The subtests take place one after the other and are only interrupted by a one-hour break after the fourth test.

 The TMS tests visual skills, memory, basic mathematical and scientific understanding, spatial reasoning, concentration and diligence.

-It is recommended to start preparing about two to three months before the test.
-You can use practice books, take preparation courses or use online resources and practice materials.
+It is recommended that you start preparing around two to three months before the test.
+You can use practice books, take part in preparation courses or use online resources and practice materials.

-Yes, the TMS may be repeated once within one year after the first participation.
-In case of a repetition, both results are valid.
+Yes, the TMS may be repeated once within one year of the first participation.
+Both results are valid for a repeat test.

-Cheating is strictly forbidden and will be punished with immediate test exclusion.
+Cheating is strictly forbidden and will be penalised with immediate exclusion from the test.

-Notes are not allowed during the memorisation tests, which contain information for later retrieval.
+During the memory tests, which contain information for later retrieval, notes are not permitted.

 You should still move on to the next test.
-It is advisable to tick all the remaining boxes on the answer sheet at random to have a chance of getting some correct answers.
+It is advisable to randomly tick all the remaining boxes on the answer sheet to have a chance of getting some correct answers.

 There are a variety of materials and preparation courses from different providers.
-You can use practice books, simulations and even online courses.
+You can use exercise books, simulations and even online courses.

-You can find the dates and deadlines on the official website of the test coordination office at www.tms-info.org/fristen-und-termine.
+You can find the dates and deadlines on the official website of the test coordination centre at www.tms-info.org/fristen-und-termine.

-The duration of the TMS varies depending on the subtest, with a total time of about one day including breaks.
+The duration of the TMS varies depending on the sub-test, with a total time of around one day including breaks.

 No, the TMS does not test factual knowledge.
-All the information needed to answer the questions is given in the test items.
+All the information required to answer the questions is provided in the test items.

-Interspersed tasks are individual questions in all subtests of the TMS except "Learning Figures" and "Learning Facts".
-These questions are indistinguishable from the others and must be completed normally, but are not included in the scoring.
-They are used to test new items for future test runs and to ensure that they are of an appropriate level of difficulty.
+Scatter tasks are individual questions in all subtests of the TMS except "Learning figures" and "Learning facts".
+These questions are indistinguishable from the others and must be completed as normal, but are not included in the scoring.
+They are used to test new tasks for future test runs and to ensure that they have an appropriate level of difficulty.

-The required percentage rank for a place at medical school varies depending on the university and can depend on various factors such as A-levels, completed voluntary work, training, work experience and other aspects.
+The percentage rank required for a place to study medicine varies depending on the university and can depend on various factors such as the A-level average, voluntary services completed, training, professional experience and other aspects.
 A helpful app for calculating your own chances is the "ncrechner".

 The results can be viewed online in the application account approximately 1.5 months after the test day and can be used for the next application or submitted later in the case of an ongoing application.
-It is recommended to download and save the result document immediately, as it is only available online for a few months.
+It is recommended that you download and save the results document immediately, as it will only be available online for a few months.

 A grade equivalent is calculated from the percentile rank and the standard score.
-This indicates how well one performs compared to the other candidates.inside has performed.
-However, it is important to remember that the result should not be over-interpreted, as one is competing with thousands of other candidates, some of whom are well prepared and motivated.measures inside.
+This indicates how well you perform compared to the other candidates.inside has done.
+However, it is important to remember that the result should not be over-interpreted, as you are competing with thousands of other, sometimes well-prepared and motivated candidates.inside.

-With the app "ncrechner"you can enter your Abitur score and all other fulfilled selection criteria.
-The system then provides a complete overview of all German universities and your own rank in relation to last year's marginal ranks.
-This way you can see exactly what percentage rank you would have needed for which universities in recent years.
+With the app "ncrechner" you can enter your Abitur score and all other selection criteria you have fulfilled.
+The system then gives you a complete overview of all German universities and your own rank in relation to last year's borderline ranks.
+This allows you to see exactly what percentage rank you would have needed for which universities in recent years.

 Conclusion

-We hope that this summary has given you a good overview, but we are always happy to receive suggestions and questions on this or other topics related to studying medicine.
-If you are preparing for the test or are already in the middle of it, we wish you much success and perseverance!
+We hope we have been able to give you a good overview with this summary, but we are always happy to receive suggestions and questions on this or other topics related to studying medicine.
+If you are about to start preparing for the test or are already in the middle of it, we wish you every success and perseverance!

 This article was written by Maria Kieschke.